Barrett Esophagus

 Manage Barrett esophagus:

 - Do not eat foods that make your symptoms worse.
 Examples are chocolate, garlic, onions, spicy or fatty foods, citrus fruits (oranges), and tomato-based foods (spaghetti sauce).
-Do not drink alcohol, drinks that contain caffeine, or carbonated drinks, such as soda.
-Ask your healthcare provider if there are other foods and drinks you should not have.
+Do not have alcohol, caffeine, or carbonated drinks, such as soft drinks.
+Ask your provider if you should not have other foods or drinks.

 For support and more information: